 Over time my style of painting has developed using a mixture of painting, with mono printing (using seedheads, grasses and any other things we find during our walks) and adding texture with free motion embroidery.
 Inspired by the beautiful scenery in Sussex I mainly paint landscapes and seascapes creating a sense of calm that nature gives me.
 My artwork always starts with the use of colour; the changing of the seasons or how the sun is reflecting off the sea.
 Taking photographs or sketching to capture the moment.
 Foraging and beach combing for pebbles, seed heads and grasses, I use these finds to inspire the embroidery detail within the paintings.
 Often leaving the threads to hang free, the embroidery brings movement and depth to the painting.
 At times adding a little hand embroidery to create further texture.

 I studied BA (Hons) Fashion Design at Nottingham Trent University between 1996 and 1999.
 And worked as a fashion designer for 12 years before giving it up for our family.
+I worked in the manufacturing side of the industry working with many high street names, designing clothing, fabric prints and embroidery mainly out of India.
 My time working as a designer had me travelling globally, the plethora of cultures I experienced has had a strong influence on my artwork.
-The use of textile print, embroidery, embellishment and hand painted techniques, I think bring to life the natural beauty of the landscapes along the south coast.
+Using many of the techniques I learnt within my artwork, such as textile print, embroidery, embellishment and hand painted techniques, to bring to life the natural beauty of the landscapes along the south coast.